Innovative Cooling System to Enhance Solar Panel Efficiency

 8. Definition of Solar Panel Efficiency.

-Efficiency is defined as the ratio of electrical output from the panel to the incoming solar energy on its surface.
-Typical commercial panels achieve efficiencies of around 17-24%.
+Efficiency is the ratio of electrical output from the panel to the incoming solar energy on its surface.
+Typical commercial panels achieve efficiencies around 17–24%.

 ADVERTISEMENT